jboss-xpaas/docker-containers/xpaas-jboss-appserver-docker/README.md

 You can place a <code>sh</code> that runs some JBoss CLI commands in the following path: <code>/jboss/scripts/jboss-appserver/startup</code>.
 This script will be executed only once just after container has been started for first time.

+In addition, you can modify the way that JBoss server is started by default by modifying the startup script located inside the container at directory <code>/jboss/scripts/jboss-appserver/start-jboss.sh</code>

 Notes
 -----